 Fees and expenses

-Please note that there will be expenses relating to your family reunion application that you will have to pay.
-Examples are passport application fees, fees for TB tests, translation fees etc. We will explain this in more detail to you if we take on your case.
+We do not charge fees for our service.
+There will be costs relating to your application that you will have to pay.
+Examples are passport application fees, fees for TB tests, translation fees, travel to the embassy etc.

 Information that you give us will be treated in strictest confidence.
 Anything disclosed to us will not be passed onto anyone outside the Project without your explicit consent, unless there are circumstances where we believe there may be a risk to yourself or other people, in which case we may be obliged to speak to relevant authorities.

 You can request an interpreter for any meeting at the NNRF.
 This will be an NNRF trained interpreter.
 If at any time you are not happy with your interpreter please tell us.